pocket-playlab/rails-service-rdbms-template/README.md

     brew install boot2docker docker docker-compose

-To start the boot2docker VM you need to run:

-    boot2docker init && boot2docker up

-Make sure you set the environment variables as described by the `boot2docker up` command.
-To set these environment variables automatically whenever you open a new terminal, you can add this line to your `.bash_profile`:

-    source <(boot2docker shellinit 2> /dev/null)

 The included `docker-compose.yml` file describes all containers needed to run the application in development.
 The `bin/docker-run` script wraps `docker-compose`, rebuilding the container on each run.
 To run the whole